naelah/naelah.github.io-old/_amsf/_app/_pages/about.md

 title: About
 permalink: /about/
 desc: 關於・について・Introduction
+scheme-link: "#947CB0"
 ---

-Sparanoid is a design studio operated by Naelah Nordin.
-You can ping me on [Twitter](https://twitter.com/tunghsiao) or send correspondence to [naelah](mailto:t@sparanoid.com).
+Nael's Knapsack is a repository for essays written by Naelah Nordin.
+Inspired by the 10th engineer who gasped after knowing that I do programming for a living, I wanted to show how simple programming can be without the mumbo jumbo of tech vernacular.

 ## Knapsack